Katberrie/sile_usage/README.md

 This repository contains a Python-based simulation of a critical backend component for a cross-chain bridge.
 This script simulates an event listener (or 'oracle') that monitors a bridge contract on a source blockchain (e.g., Ethereum Sepolia), validates deposit events, and simulates the initiation of a corresponding token mint transaction on a destination blockchain (e.g., Polygon Mumbai).

-This script is designed as an architectural showcase, demonstrating a robust, multi-class structure, error handling, and separation of concerns suitable for a real-world decentralized application backend.
+This script is designed as an architectural showcase, demonstrating a robust, multi-class structure, error handling, and separation of concerns suitable for a production-grade decentralized application backend.

 ## Concept